 Stunning rescues in earthquake zone even as hopes of more dim fast

-Emergency crews made a series of dramatic rescues in Turkey on Friday, pulling several people, some almost unscathed, from the rubble, four days after a catastrophic earthquake killed more than 20,000.
+Emergency crews made a series of dramatic rescues in Turkey on Friday, pulling several people, some almost unscathed, from the rubble, four days after catastrophic earthquakes and aftershocks killed more than 21,000.

-The 7.8 magnitude earthquake hit the border region between Turkey and Syria, an area home to more than 13.5 million people, early Monday morning and was followed not long after with another temblor almost as strong as well as hundreds of aftershocks.

-With morgues and cemeteries overwhelmed, bodies lay wrapped in blankets, rugs and tarps in the streets of some cities.

-Even though experts say trapped people could survive for a week or more, the chances of finding survivors in the freezing temperatures are dimming.
-As emergency crews and panicked relatives dug through the rubble - and occasionally found people alive - the focus began to shift to demolishing dangerously unstable structures.

-What's more, the winter weather and damage to roads and airports have hampered the response of aid and rescue personnel.
+The U.S. State Department confirmed Thursday that at least three Americans were among the dead in Turkey.
+Relatives and friends of a New York City family of four told CBS New York that the family had perished in Turkey.
+It was unclear whether they were among the three Americans mentioned by the State Department.

 In northwestern Syria, the first U.N. aid trucks since the quake to enter the rebel-controlled area from Turkey arrived Thursday, underscoring the difficulty of getting help to people there.
+On Friday, the Shaam Network, a media group run by activists in the opposition-held part of Syria, reported that a U.N. aid convoy of 14 trucks had arrived there.

+WHO Regional Emergency Director Dr. Richard Brennan said from government-controlled Latakia, Syria, that it's "amazing the way the local community has responded. ...
+Their resilience is inspiring.
+The aid has not started to flow at the level we would expect at this stage and this is what we're working on right now.
+We have to help these people to help themselves."

+Experts say people trapped under collapsed buildings can potentially survive for a week or more, but the chances of finding survivors in the freezing temperatures were dimming Friday.
+Emergency crews and panicked relatives dug through the rubble - and occasionally found people alive - but some focus began to shift to demolishing dangerously unstable structures.

-Mustafa Turan rushed to his hometown of Adiyaman from Istanbul hours after the quake struck to check on his relatives.
+Mustafa Turan rushed to his hometown of Adiyaman, Turkey from Istanbul hours after the quake struck to check on his relatives.
 He counted 248 collapsed buildings between the airport and the city center.

 The journalist said Friday that 15 of his relatives had been killed and scores of people were sleeping outside or in tents.